sviperll/argo/README.md

 Laziness is [required](Why Functional Programming Matters) to achieve really high level of modularity and referential transparency.

-Moreover laziness is one of the main mechanisms that allowed to simplify language (Haskell) to unprecedented minimalism.
+Moreover laziness is one of main mechanisms that allowed to simplify language (Haskell) to unprecedented minimalism.
 Laziness allows to

  * Get rid of functions of `() -> a` (unit to some other type) type.
-   There is no need to separate values and "parameterless" functions.
+   There is no need for distinct values and "parameterless" functions.

  * Get rid of special treatment of recursion/co-data etc.

- * Use `undefined` values as stubs to test and gradually define program on the course of program development.
+ * Use `undefined` values to test and gradually define program on the course of program development.

  * Laziness allowed to move really far without using macros (or other meta-programming tools).
    Most needs filled by common macros' usage in other languages are [filled](example needed) by most basic tools of lazy language.

-Lets look into memory-leaks problem.
 Memory-leaks on are not eradicated when strict language is used! *They can happen anyway.*
 Languages deal with memory-leaks by providing profilers and other tools to investigate leaks' causes.
 Haskell provide similar memory profiling tools as other strict languages.

-All in all I think that laziness benefits outweigh it's problems.
+All in all I think that laziness' benefits outweigh it's problems.
 Practical functional language should be

  * Pure
  * Non-strict *by default*